Acyclovir Sodium Injection; Apo-Acyclovir; Mylan-Acyclovir; ratio-Acyclovir; Teva-Acyclovir; Zovirax

 If your child is or may be sexually active:

 - If your child has genital herpes, this drug will not stop it from spreading.
 Be sure your child does not have any kind of sex when any sores or other signs of genital herpes are present.
 Genital herpes can also be spread if your child does not have any signs.
+Be sure your child does not have any kind of sex without using a latex or polyurethane condom.
 Talk with the doctor.

 If your child is pregnant or breast-feeding a baby: